COVID 19 UPDATES

 The bank account number and sort code for HMRC to use when they pay the claim.

 The name and phone number of the person in the business for HMRC to call with any questions.

 Depending on the type of business: Self-Assessment UTR (Unique Tax Reference), Company UTR or CRN (Company Registration Number).

 EMPLOYMENT LAW ASPECTS OF THE JOB RETENTION SCHEME

 The government have pointed out that employers still need to follow employment law when dealing with the issues of lay-offs and redundancies.
 The furlough must be agreed with staff.
 The worker remains employed while they are “furloughed” (and continue to accrue holiday and be protected under employment law) but not perform any work.
-Their contract of employment may mean that in normal circumstances they are entitled to full pay, so the employer will still have to pay the additional amount over 80%.
+Their contract of employment may mean that in normal circumstances they are entitled to full pay, so the employer will still have to pay the additional amount over the amount coverered by the Government.
 Some contracts may have a “lay-off clause” so this needs to be looked at.
 However, as the alternative to furlough leave is probably redundancy, employers may choose not to supplement the government’s payment.

 There are some difficulties to consider, for example choosing between short-time working where there is less work for all employees rather than laying off employees and using the job retention scheme.
 This is an area where specialist employment law advice is required, so please speak to your usual legal or HR adviser (our associate Sue Green’s details are given below) or use the link to ACAS:

 Mobile: 07951 356700